 Moreover, PA-SHARE reports that Lancaster's surveyed resources number 6,541, of which 607 are currently considered eligible for listing in the National Register of Historic Places (9%); of 191 districts currently surveyed, 38 are listed (20%) and another 43 are eligible (23%).
 York's numbers are 7,249 resources (514 eligible, 7%) and 102 districts, with 22 listed and another 22 eligible (22% in each case).
-Surprisingly few historic sites and districts in total are listed in the National Register in either county; Lancaster has 214 properties listed (25 of which are railroad rolling stock), with just ten listed since 2004; and York County has 98, with just six listed since 2004.50 in the National Register have taken place since 2004.
-While National Register listings need not be (and usually should not be) the aim of surveys of historic resources, the scarcity of listings since 2004 can be considered an indicator of the lack of up-to-date surveys.
-An up-to-date survey
+Surprisingly few historic sites and districts in total are listed in the National Register in either county; Lancaster has 214 properties listed (25 of which are railroad

+National Historic Landmarks in the Susquehanna National Heritage Area rolling stock), with just ten listed since 2004; and York County has 98, with just six listed since 2004.